Minneapolis police: shooting at Catholic school has left 3 dead, including shooter, and 17 injured

 “It breaks my heart, makes me sick to my stomach, knowing that there are people I know who are either injured or maybe even killed,” Alexandra Bienemann said.
 “It doesn’t make me feel safe at all in this community that I have been in for so long.”

-The school was evacuated, and students’ families later were directed to a “reunification zone” at the school.
+The school was evacuated, and students’ families later were directed to a “reunification zone.”
 Outside, amid a heavy uniformed law enforcement presence, were uniformed children in their dark green shirts or dresses.
 Many were trickling out of the school with adults, giving lingering hugs and wiping away tears.

+“Don’t just say this is about thoughts and prayers right now," Minneapolis Mayor Jacob Frey said at the news conference with the police chief.
+"These kids were literally praying.
+It was the first week of school.
+They were in a church.”

+Hennepin Healthcare, the main trauma hospital in Minneapolis, received 11 patients, including nine children — aged 6 through 14 — and two adults, emergency medicine chair Dr. Thomas Wyatt said.
+He said four of the patients were taken to operating rooms.
+Children’s Minnesota, a pediatric trauma hospital, said in a statement that five children were admitted.

 Local, state, county and federal law enforcement officers and agents converged on the area, a leafy residential and commercial neighborhood about 5 miles (8 kilometers) south of downtown Minneapolis.
 On Truth Social, President Donald Trump said he was briefed on the “tragic shooting” and that the White House would continue to monitor it.